Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 PollEverywhere is an audience response system licensed by GW's School of Medicine & Health Sciences.

-PollEverywhere allows students to respond to questions synchronously via an app, text message, or a website, and also permits asynchronous questions.
+PollEverywhere allows students to respond to questions synchronously via an app or webpage, and also permits asynchronous questions (Survey).

 Where to get help?

 For support in learning how to use PollEverywhere, please contact:

 Health sciences faculty can contact:

 SMHS faculty can request a PollEverywhere account from Tracy Thompson (firstname.lastname@example.org) or Laura Abate (email@example.com)